guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_upgrade_strategy.md

 {{< table_of_contents >}}

+🎄***This blog post is also a contribution to Azure Advent Calendar where during December, experts from the tech community share their knowledge through contributions of a specific technology in the Azure domain.
+You're welcome to check out all the contributions here:*** [ Azure Advent Calendar](https://dev.to/icebeam7/azure-advent-calendar-o60)

 Have you already seen "Automatic upgrade" property when creating a new AKS cluster in Azure Portal?😺

 ![Screenshot of automatic upgrade property in new AKS cluster creation in Azure Portal](../../images/k8s_upgrade_strategy/aks_automatic_upgrade_property.png)